DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation: Discussion

 \section{Discussion}

-We elicit several actionable advice from our findings for researchers and developers in this field.

-\textbf{For researchers:} (1) Enhance framework-specific MLLM training.
+We elicit several actionable advice from our findings for researchers and developers in this field. \textbf{(1) For researchers:} (i) Enhance framework-specific MLLM training.
 The poor performance on framework-specific syntax and component-based implementations underscores the need for MLLM training datasets enriched with modern web development patterns and framework-specific best practices.
-This would improve their practical value for applying to diverse front-end ecosystems.
-(2) Improve multimodal information fusion for UI tasks.
+This would improve their practical value for applying to diverse front-end ecosystems. (ii) Improve multimodal information fusion for UI tasks.
 Our findings reveal that for design edit and repair tasks, single code input and multimodal input perform equally well, suggesting that MLLMs currently underutilize visual information.
-Future work should prioritize developing more effective visual-code alignment and specialized attention mechanisms for multimodal reasoning in front-end jobs.
+Future work should prioritize developing more effective visual-code alignment for multimodal reasoning in front-end jobs.

-\textbf{For developers:} (1) Provide code edit location information for Design Edit and Design Repair tasks.
-Since MLLMs struggle with code localization, providing exact locations for edits or repairs would significantly enhance performance and reduce the cognitive burden on models to identify relevant code segments.
-(2) Clearly state the repair issues for repair tasks.
-Given MLLMs' low accuracy in UI issue identification (27\%), explicitly stating the problems allows models to focus on targeted solutions rather than inaccurate independent diagnosis.
-(3) Decompose complex instructions and large designs.
+\textbf{(2) For developers:} (i) Provide code edit location information for Design Edit and Design Repair tasks.
+Since MLLMs struggle with code localization, providing exact locations for edits or repairs would significantly enhance performance and reduce the cognitive burden on models to identify relevant code segments. (ii) Clearly state the repair issues for repair tasks.
+Given MLLMs' low accuracy in UI issue identification, explicitly stating the problems allows models to focus on targeted solutions rather than inaccurate independent diagnosis. (iii) Decompose complex instructions and large designs.
 Given that MLLM performance degrades with complex instructions and large UI mockups, practitioners can improve the practicality by breaking down complex requirements into simpler, atomic tasks and segmenting large UI designs into smaller, manageable components.
-This approach transforms challenging tasks into more tractable problems that align better with current MLLM capabilities.